lsoares/domain-driven-arch-python/README.md

             {"name": "Luís Soares", "email": "luis.s@gmail.com"}
         ]
     ```
-2. Why do we need a mapper in `ListUsersHandler`?
-Why do we need a DTO in `CreateUser` use case?
+5. Why do we need a `UserRepository` interface?
-3. What would you do to create/use an alternative `UserRepository`?
+6. What would you do to create/use an alternative `UserRepository`?
-4. Why do we need a `UserRepository` interface?
-5. Let's allow deleting a user:
+7. Let's allow deleting a user:
     ```python
     def test_delete_a_user():
         client = TestClient(WebApp(user_repository=UserRepositoryInMemory()))